treolabs/treopim/docs/en/user-guide/catalogs.md

 ## Duplicating

 Use the `Duplicate` option from the actions menu to go to the catalog creation page and get all the values of the last chosen catalog record copied in the empty fields of the new catalog record to be created.
+Modifying the catalog code is required, as this value has to be unique.

 As a result, the catalog is 100% duplicated together with all its products.